Service & Social Justice

 Community Service & Social Justice Coordinator

-Each fall SI students travel to gather with thousands of others at the Ignatian Family Teach-In for Justice, to honor the life of the Jesuit and other Salvadoran Martyrs and respond to the justice issues of our day in Washington D.C.
+Each fall SI students travel to gather with thousands of other students from Catholic and Jesuit high schools, colleges and Universities to honor the life of the Jesuit and other Salvadoran Martyrs and respond to the justice issues of our day in Washington D.C.
 Come join this three-day learning experience to dialogue and strategize about ways to confront issues of injustice, poverty, and oppression both nationally and internationally.
+The experience culminates in over 120 congressional visits to representatives on Capitol Hill.

 The following student clubs fall under the heading of Arrupe Clubs (named for Pedro Arrupe, S.J., the former Father General of the Society of Jesus).
 They promote social justice in unique ways.